pbatard/RaspberryPiPkg/Readme.md

 ## ARM Trusted Firmware (ATF)

-The ATF binaries being used were compiled from the latest ATF source (with one extra pull request applied).
+The ATF binaries being used were compiled from the latest ATF source.

 For more details on the ATF compilation, see the [README](./Binary/README.md) in the `Binary/` directory.